meemalabs/laravel-media-converter/README.md

 4. Choose the topic ARN link for the topic that you just created.
 It looks something like this: `arn:aws:sns:region:123456789012:MediaConvertJobUpdate`.
 5. On the Topic details: `MediaConvertJobUpdate` page, in the Subscriptions section, choose "Create subscription".
 6. For Protocol, choose "HTTPS".
-For Endpoint, enter exposed API URL that you generated in a previous step, including the API URI.
+For Endpoint, enter your "exposed" API URL which you generated in a previous step.

 For example,
 ```